yasirkula/UnitySimpleFileBrowser/README.md

 **NOTE:** Universal Windows Platform (UWP) is not supported!

 ## HOW TO

-Simply import **SimpleFileBrowser.unitypackage** to your project.
+Simply import [SimpleFileBrowser.unitypackage](https://github.com/yasirkula/UnitySimpleFileBrowser/releases) to your project.
 Afterwards, add `using SimpleFileBrowser;` to your script.

 *for Android*: set **Write Permission** to **External (SDCard)** in **Player Settings**

+**NOTE:** On *Android Q (10)* or later, it is impossible to work with *File* APIs.
+On these devices, SimpleFileBrowser uses *Storage Access Framework (SAF)* to browse the files.
+However, paths returned by SAF are not File API compatible.
+To simulate the behaviour of the File API on all devices (including SAF), you can check out the **FileBrowserHelpers** functions.
+For reference, here is an example SAF path: `content://com.android.externalstorage.documents/tree/primary%3A/document/primary%3APictures`

 The file browser can be shown either as a **save dialog** or a **load dialog**.
 In load mode, the returned path always leads to an existing file or folder.
 In save mode, the returned path can point to a non-existing file, as well.
 You can use the following functions to show the file browser: